coverte552/Showcase/proxmox/ubuntu_join-ad.md

 ## 1. Background & Problem
 Windows Server 2025 introduced a Kerberos protocol regression that breaks Linux domain joins.
 When using `realm join` or `adcli`, the process fails at the password setting stage due to a malformed Kerberos response from the domain controller.

-This document was made in conjunction with ChatGPT 4o.
+This document adn these commands were made in conjunction with ChatGPT 4o.
 OpenAI.
 (2025). *ChatGPT (May 2025 version) [Large language model]*. https://chat.openai.com/

 ⚠️ **Warning:** This process will expose plaintext traffic on your network and should only be followed in a **lab environment**.